mdekstrand/cs533-web/glossary.md

     Inference can also be used to refer to learning the model parameters itself, but we won't be using it this way to avoid confusion.

+Instance
+    One entity of the data for a modeling or prediction problem.
+Typically one row of the training or testing data; each row is an observation of an instance.
+In general, however, it is one entity about which we are trying to learn or predict, such as one transaction.

 Iterative method
     An computational method that works by computing an initial solution (or guess) and iteratively refining it, usually until some stopping condition is met (often the number of iterations, or a convergence criteria such as the change from one iteration to the next dropping below a threshold).